 Content is powerful.
 The right content, distributed the right ways, in front of the right eyeballs can build a business, spread a message, even change the world.
 But that reaching those right eyeballs is getting harder and harder, because in spite of the growth in content consumers, there’s a vastly greater growth rate in content creation and the noise saturating those distribution channels.
 For content creators, the message is clear — hitting the publish button on your amazing work is only the start of the process.

-“Content Marketing in 2016 is all about standing out from the crowd, USP and personalization.
+“Content Marketing is all about standing out from the crowd, USP and personalization.
 While these things are not new to the marketing world, they are just now starting to be applied to the world of content marketing.
 Standing out = content promotion, USP = adding a unique angle/hook & personalization = showing the reader a different journey/content based off interest.
 I personally am excited to see content marketers produce more promotable content that’s not the same old info and on a topic I actually care about! ”

 Gerry Moran – Global Head of Social Media, Cognizant